dgutman/DSA_Faceted_Search/README.md

 I have tested this applicatuin using node 4.1.2, and this is how I did the pm2 server as well (which was using 2.7.2)

 <code>
 cd ~
 curl -sL https://deb.nodesource.com/setup_6.x -o nodesource_setup.sh
 sudo bash nodesource_setup.sh
 </code>
+# Install mongo onto my machine
+<code>sudo apt-get install mongodb-server</code>